-Susan Ellis, Chair, is a retired software engineer who worked for Silicon Graphics, Inc. and Amdahl Corp.
+Susan Ellis, Vice Chair is a retired software engineer who worked for Silicon Graphics, Inc. and Amdahl Corp.
 She currently serves on two committees of the Pajaro Dunes Homeowners Association: Seawall Advisory and Landscaping.
 A life long plant lover, she includes landscape design, investing, and fabric dyeing among her hobbies.
 Susan is a resident of Menlo Park.

 Marilyn Keller, Secretary, was elected to the Canopy Board in October 2011.
 Formerly a biologist working on health, environmental and safety issues associated with utilities at PG&E, Marilyn now devotes a lot of her time to working in the community.
 She was appointed to the The City of Palo Alto Utilities Advisory Commission in October 2005.
 She is an active member of the Palo Alto Unified School District Sustainable Schools Committee.

 Beth Lim, Treasurer, is a finance and program management professional.
 She serves as the Director of Practice Development for CLASS Consulting Group, and mentors/volunteers with Girl Ventures in San Francisco.
 She spends her spare time rock climbing, mountain biking, hiking, and generally enjoying the great outdoors.
 Beth is a resident of Palo Alto.

 Marty Deggeller is a retired Aerospace manager who has been a Canopy volunteer since 1997.
 He has previously served two six-year terms on the Canopy Board and was Board Chair for four years.
 He grew up in the forests of Washington state and has had a lifelong affinity to trees including several summer jobs in the forest products industry and early work with International Paper Company.
 Marty is a Stanford graduate, a long-time Palo Alto resident, and a member of the Palo Alto Kiwanis Club.